stormpath/express-stormpath/docs/source/protect_api.rst

 Add the Stormpath middleware
 ---------------------------

-Find the file ``server/routes.js``
+Find the file ``server/routes.js``.

-This file is attaching some routes to the Express application that is setup in ``server/app.js``
+This file is attaching some routes to the Express application that is setup in ``server/app.js``.

-We want to initialize the Stormpath middleware and add it before our API declarion, so that the API will be automatically protected.
+We want to initialize the Stormpath middleware and add it before our API declaration, so that the API will be automatically protected.

 First things first, you need to require the SDK - place this at the top of the file::

     var stormpathExpressSdk = require('stormpath-sdk-express');

 Then you want to create an instance of the Stormpath middleware.
-You can pass options, but in our case we are just going to make a simple call and use all the default options.
+You can pass options, but in our case, we are just going to make a simple call and use all the default options.
 Add this line before the ``module.exports`` statement::

     var spMiddleware = stormpathExpressSdk.createMiddleware();